Unpaid Taxes: Useful Resources to Resolve IRS & State Liabilities

 If you owe back taxes, your options vary depending on how much you owe.
 There are different resolution options and different implications to owing at different tax owed levels.
-Generally, the IRS view taxes owed in the following categories: less than $10,000, $10,000 to $50,000, and over $50,000.
+Generally, the IRS views taxes owed in the following categories: less than $10,000, $10,000 to $50,000, and over $50,000.
 Here are details on what to expect in each situation.

 This refers to how long the IRS has to legally collect taxes owed.
 After the statute of limitations (SOL) expires, the IRS cannot take you to court over old taxes.
 Usually, it is ten years from the assessment date, but many things can extend or toll the statute.
 There is also a different statute of limitations on unfiled tax returns.
 Read up on some actions that toll or extend the SOL using the link above to understand more.

 When your spouse has back taxes owed to the IRS or state taxation authorities, you may be equally liable for those taxes owed.
 There are many factors in determining your liability depending upon when your spouse incurred the tax liability, your filing status, and other factors.
 This guide will help you understand the consequences of your spouse's unpaid tax liabilities.